 Not Packing Motion Sickness Pills

 Even if you don’t typically get motion sickness, I would plan on packing an ample supply of motion sickness pills.
-As I outline in my Guide to Getting to the Galápagos Islands, you will be taking a number of lengthy boat rides in potentially choppy seas even if you are taking a land-based tour, so motion sickness pills may come in handy.
+As I outline in my Guide to Getting to the Galápagos Islands, you will be taking a number of lengthy boat rides.
+Even if you are taking a land-based tour, you will spend a considerable amount of time in boats.
+Sometimes, this will be in choppy seas.
+So, motion sickness pills may come in handy.

-If you are going to take a LiveAboard cruise while in the Galápagos, then the motion sickness pills are even more important.
-If you do get motion sickness easily, I would strongly suggest that you get a prescription for the motion sickness patches.
+If you are going to take a Liveaboard cruise, then motion sickness pills are even more important.
+If you get motion sickness easily, I strongly suggest that you get a prescription for the motion sickness patches.
 I am very susceptible to motion sickness and those patches worked wonders for me when I was in the Galápagos.

 Seeing the Wrong Galápagos